-Risk Risk Title No. (Objectives) Consequences of not achieving the objective (Effect) Controls/Mitigations Likelihood/ Impact Actions/Recommend ations as per 2015 Risk Register Review of Actions taken to date and further actions identified Risk Owner investments to perform in-line with growth expectations Cause Poor Fund Manager selection Underperformance by fund manager Poor investment advice provided to LB of Havering or not taken Negative financial market impacts External factors / increased market volatility (i.e. 2008), uncertainty of Brexit Delays in the implementation of the strategy will reduce the effectiveness of the strategy and may impact growth Delays in compliance with capital calls on new illiquid mandates could result in targets are not met Potential for losses to be incurred Increased employer contributions Reputational risk from poor investments The fund's assets are not sufficient to meet its long term liabilities Economy downturn could result in general fall in investment values selection process Diverse portfolio to reduce negative effects from market volatility Fund performance and asset class split is reviewed quarterly by investment advisor/Pensions Committee and officers.
+Risk No. Risk Title (Objectives) Consequences of not achieving the objective (Effect) Controls/Mitigations Likelihood/ Impact Actions/Recommend ations as per 2015 Risk Register Review of Actions taken to date and further actions identified Risk Owner Page 409 investments to perform in-line with growth expectations Cause Poor Fund Manager selection Underperformance by fund manager Poor investment advice provided to LB of Havering or not taken Negative financial market impacts External factors / increased market volatility (i.e. 2008), uncertainty of Brexit Delays in the implementation of the strategy will reduce the effectiveness of the strategy and may impact growth Delays in compliance with capital calls on new illiquid mandates could result in targets are not met Potential for losses to be incurred Increased employer contributions Reputational risk from poor investments The fund's assets are not sufficient to meet its long term liabilities Economy downturn could result in general fall in investment values selection process Diverse portfolio to reduce negative effects from market volatility Fund performance and asset class split is reviewed quarterly by investment advisor/Pensions Committee and officers.
 Fund Managers (including LCIV) attend Pension Committee to present quarterly performance reports and challenge by the Committee and Fund Advisor.
 Training/Awarenes s - working towards full compliance with CIPFA Knowledge and Skills framework carried out for new Pension Fund Committee members July 18.
 CIPFA Knowledge and Skills Training is on-going.
-Further Actions 2018 Continued monitoring of the LCIV Process in place to fund bjective Effect) Impact ations as per 2015 Risk Register Actions taken to date and further actions identified penalty payments new illiquid mandates.
-Officers working closely with investment advisor to ensure timings 4 Risk of failure to comply with legislative requirements Cause: Lack of appropriate skills/knowledge of The Pensions Regulator, (TPR), MHCLG and CIPFA Guidance, Financial Regulations and accounting standards Unaware of legislative changes key person dependency Poor/inaccurate interpretation of the regulations Reputational damage Potential for financial penalties from the TPR Potential for costly legal challenges Impact on employer contributions, delayed due to non-compliance.
+Further Actions 2018 Continued monitoring of the LCIV

+Risk No. Risk Title (Objectives) Consequences of not achieving the objective (Effect) Controls/Mitigations Likelihood/ Impact Actions/Recommend ations as per 2015 Risk Register Review of Actions taken to date and further actions identified Risk Owner penalty payments new illiquid mandates.
+Officers working closely with investment advisor to ensure timings 4 Page 410 Risk of failure to comply with legislative requirements Cause: Lack of appropriate skills/knowledge of The Pensions Regulator, (TPR), MHCLG and CIPFA Guidance, Financial Regulations and accounting standards Unaware of legislative changes key person dependency Poor/inaccurate interpretation of the regulations Failure/inability to administer the Reputational damage Potential for financial penalties from the TPR Potential for costly legal challenges Impact on employer contributions, delayed due to non-compliance.
 Adverse external audit report Financial requirements are subject to external and internal audit.
 Favourable External audit reports since 2015.
 Internal audit to take place September 2018.
-Experienced personnel in place Continual personal development for all Committee/LPB members and Officers Induction carried out for new Pension Fund Committee and Local Pension Board members Legislative changes are reported to the Pensions Committee where required Local Pension Board in place to oversee adherence E/3 None identified at this point.
+Experienced personnel in place Continual personal development for all Committee/LPB members and Officers Induction carried out for new Pension Fund Committee and Local Pension Board members Legislative changes are reported to the Pensions Committee where required Local Pension Board in place to oversee adherence to the regulations Active participation in Legislative Consultations E/3 None identified at this point.
 S151 Officer/ Director of Exchequer and Transactional Services